-- What is stopping you from making these changes?
+- Finally, what is stopping you from making these changes?

 If you answered YES to either question 1 or 2, and you don’t know the answer to number 3, it is worth exploring deeper…

 It is worth finding out what makes you tick.
 It is worth finding out what your values are, what your personality is like, what your strengths are, and maybe even your attachment style.
 Change is possible…and inevitable.
-You just have to know what steps to take.
-Here are 25 ideas that could change your life, and 20 of my favourite quotes to motivate and inspire you to take action.
+You have to know what steps to take.
 I wish you the best of luck on your journey of self-discovery and growth.
 Like me, I doubt that you will regret it.